Date: Tue, 4 Jul 2006 (delayed)

 to the countries along the route of Stage 2, I was a little disappointed that I

-only managed to see a beach three tines before, and it rained most of the time
+only managed to visit a beach three times before, and it rained most of the

-on those occasions.
-On that day the Sun was in full force, and the sea felt
+time on those occasions.
+On that day the Sun was in full force and the sea felt

 like a hot bath, but the bottom was covered with sharp rocks, so it was not the